o1-labs/proof-systems/book/src/kimchi/lookup.md

 |   1   |       0        |

 Both the (XOR) lookup table and the query are built-ins in kimchi.
 The query selector is derived from the circuit at setup time.
-Currently only the ChaCha gates make use of the lookups.

 With the selectors, the grand product argument for the lookup constraint has the following form: